 - The mountains call me frequently.
 I love to hike, but my sweet-tooth is forever slowing me down.

 Maybe you feel the pushes and pulls of life too?
 Hands wide open for new experiences but a heart seeking out home, those are the truths I know to hold close.
 I used to think these feelings made me a little crazy, but now I know I’m just human and grateful for the grace that comes with being so.

 Why Prairie Pines?

 I’ve been blogging for five years but writing creatively for nearly a lifetime.
 Originally, this started out as a blog exploring my way through my early twenties.
 As life started to fast-forward, it has morphed into a creative outlet and a place of connection.
-In the past three years, I moved two states, shifted careers, married my sweet husband, started growing our family, and decided to stay home full-time.
+In the past three years, I moved two states, shifted careers, married my sweet husband, started growing our family, decided to stay home full-time, and pursue a Master’s degree.
 (Whew – what a whirlwind!)
 When I look back on my previous posts, I smile at the memories collected and reflect on how much things have changed.
 Prairie Pines is my reminder to dream for the future but remain true to my core.
 My roots are deep in the plains of Western Kansas where I grew up the daughter of a third generation wheat farmer.
 I’ll always call the Prairie my home.
 Beautiful pines dotted the landscape of Colorado where our family lived for a few years and reach up to the sky, reminding me to stand tall and strong through any season.
 Both the prairie and the pines are part of my story, and I’m excited to keep sharing with you.